-In the proposed rule, CMS suggests several policies to streamline processes and reduce burden.
-One such policy, found in a request for information, is to utilize discretion granted to the Secretary regarding timeframes of data reporting to potentially reduce the final data submission deadline for the IRF Quality Reporting Program (QRP) from 4.5 months to 45 days.
-This reduction, a decrease of three months from the timeline to report data, would similarly allow public reporting and feedback provided to IRFs to be released up to three months earlier (at six months, as opposed to the current nine months).
-CMS suggests this reduction would allow consumers to use the most current information when making care decisions and allow any feedback to IRFs regarding quality, resource use, and other measures to be more timely and actionable.
+In the SNF PPS proposed rule, CMS suggests several policies with the aim of streamlining processes and reducing burden.
+One such policy, found in a request for information, is to utilize discretion granted to the Secretary regarding timeframes of data reporting to potentially reduce the final data submission deadline for the SNF Quality Reporting Program (QRP) from 4.5 months to 45 days.
+This reduction, a decrease of three months from the timeline to report data, would similarly allow public reporting and feedback provided to SNFs to be released up to three months earlier (at six months, as opposed to the current nine months).
+CMS suggests this reduction would allow consumers to use the most current information when making care decisions and allow any feedback to SNFs regarding quality, resource use, and other measures to be more timely and actionable.

-CMS indicates that an overwhelming portion (97%) of the reported data are already submitted by IRFs within the 45-day time period.
-Therefore, AAPA approves of the revised timeline and more timely and actionable data for IRFs and consumers.
-The quicker that administrative and clinical feedback can be returned to IRFs, the sooner IRFs can use that information to improve care quality.
+CMS indicates that an overwhelming portion (95%) of the reported data are already submitted by SNFs within the 45-day time period.
+Therefore, AAPA approves of the revised timeline and more timely and actionable data for SNFs and consumers.
+The quicker that administrative and clinical feedback can be returned to SNFs, the sooner SNFs can use that information to improve care quality.
 In addition, more timely public reporting would provide more value for consumers as they make care decisions.
-A prompter timeline benefits the IRF, its health professionals, and its patients.
+A prompter timeline benefits the SNF, its health professionals, and its patients.
 However, AAPA cautions that, as the 4.5-month timeframe is currently aligned with other data submission and correction timeframes, CMS should simplify the process for those submitting data by updating all similar reporting programs to the new 45-day submission timeframe.

-In the IRF PPS proposed rule, CMS makes other proposals to simplify and streamline processes.
-For example, CMS proposes to remove four standardized patient assessment data elements beginning with the FY 2028 IRF QRP.
+In the SNF PPS proposed rule, CMS makes other proposals to simplify and streamline processes.
+For example, CMS proposes to remove four standardized patient assessment data elements beginning with the FY 2027 SNF QRP.
 These four elements fall under the Social Determinants of Health (SDOH) category, including one regarding living situation, two regarding food, and one regarding utilities.
 The rule justifies the proposed removal, citing the potential burden of this reporting.
 While AAPA approves of continuous review of reporting requirements to increase efficiency and maximize the balance between useful data collection and reporting burden, we emphasize the importance of data collection surrounding SDOH, and the implications it may have regarding care efficiency.